db47h/grog/README.md

 In no particular order:

-- The `app` sub package is a WIP.
-Most event handlers are still missing.
-- Add a "render target" mechanism to make rendering to textures or frame buffers easier.
 - add and test culling in the batch
 - Add optional support for OpenGLES 3.x and higher versions of OpenGL (right now, OpenGLES 2.0 and OpenGL 2.1 only) => this depends on [gogl]